CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/helm.md

 	route.route.openshift.io/nginx
 	```

 1. From the list above, we are only interested in `deploymentconfig.apps.openshift.io`, `persistentvolumeclaim/html`, `service/nginx` and `route.route.openshift.io/nginx`.
-The rest are auto-generated like the `secret/` tokens or created with other objects like `service/glusterfs-dynamic-ed156002-8a7e-11ed-b60d-fa163e0d8841` was created after the `persistentvolumeclaim/` (PVC) was created.
+The rest are auto-generated like the `secret/` tokens or created by other objects like the `service/glusterfs-dynamic-ed156002-8a7e-11ed-b60d-fa163e0d8841` object was created as a result of the creation of the `persistentvolumeclaim/` (PVC) creation.

 We will write templates one by one, starting by the Volume.
-There are two approaches to accomplish this task, "get and and clean" or "recreate from template".
+There are two simple approaches to accomplish this task, "get and and clean" or "recreate from template".
 We will first try the "get and clean" method.

 ### Get and clean

-The idea of get and clean is simple, we will retrieve a `yaml` representation of an object and then delete all unnecessary information.
+The idea of get and clean is simple, we will retrieve a `yaml` representation of an object running in the Kubernetes cluster and then delete all unnecessary information, like status and default configuration options.

 #### Persistent Volume Claim